Block and Detail:

 Synthetic Data for Partial-Sketch-Aware ControlNet

-Synthetic Data Generation Figure Synthetic data generation
+Synthetic Data Generation Figure Synthetic Data Generation

 Partial ControlNet Figure Our Partial-Sketch-Aware ControlNet vs Scribble ControlNet

-Synthetic data generation. ordering strokes by their distance from the boundary of the foreground object's mask (gray tint) enables the preferential deletion of strokes furthest from the object boundary.
+Synthetic Data Generation. ordering strokes by their distance from the boundary of the foreground object's mask (gray tint) enables the preferential deletion of strokes furthest from the object boundary.
 For the car, the first 20% of the lines capture a portion of the silhouette.
 This enables us to train a partial-sketch ControlNet that auto-completes object forms and also attempts to fill in details.

 Our Partial-Sketch-Aware ControlNet vs Scribble ControlNet.
 Our Partial-Sketch-Aware ControlNet generates additional elements beyond the drawn strokes: generating multiple shoes instead of a single shoe for "shoes", generating a second mug for "two mugs", and generating a house with interesting foreground and background details from a simple outline for "house".
 The standard Scribble ControlNet fails to generate additional elements and produces minimal details in both the foreground and background of the house.